 This week on the StoryCorps podcast, we’re bringing you some of our favorite love stories.

 First up, Julia and Joel Helfman.
 They met in the 1940’s, in their early teens, when Julia moved into an apartment in the West Bronx that was across the street from Joel’s apartment.
-They became fast friends, and kept in touch even when Joel went away for college.
-When he came home during a school break, their friendship evolved into a romance; the two got married just a month shy of Julia’s 19th birthday.
+They became fast friends, and over time, their friendship evolved into a romance.
+The two got married just a month shy of Julia’s 19th birthday.
 They came to StoryCorps right before their 70th wedding anniversary to remember how it all began.

 Photo: Julia and Joel Helfman on their wedding day in November 1949.
 Courtesy of the Helfman family.

 Geographically, our next couple couldn’t have been further apart.
 In January 2007, Rachel P. Salazar was living in Bangkok, Thailand.
 Ruben P. Salazar was in Waco, Texas.
 They didn’t know the other one existed.
 But with nearly identical email addresses, a small typo meant they wouldn’t be strangers for long.

 Photo: (Left) The email that brought Reuben and Rachel together.
 (Right) Reuben and Rachel Salazar at their StoryCorps interview in Texas.
 2010.
 By Virgina Lora for StoryCorps